whosonfirst/go-whosonfirst-spatial-atproto/README.md

 * Intersects (with geometry) spatial queries.
 * Point-in-polygon from ZXY map tile spatial queries.
 * Basic "get record" lookups.
-* Coase geocoding for administrative records (no venues by default).
-Note this requires running the [Placeholder server](https://github.com/pelias/placeholder) being the scenes.
+* "Coarse" eocoding.
+This requires running the [Placeholder server](https://github.com/pelias/placeholder) being the scenes.
+Note that the default Placeholder datafile only supports administrative records.
+This package is bundled with an alternate datafile for the San Francisco Bay Area with support for administrative records _and_ venues for demonstration purposes.

 ## Things this package doesn't do yet